 Hermione Granger – Harry Potter by J.K.
 Rowling

 Another witty and extremely intelligent character, Hermione manages to use her knowledge to save the day in many occasions.
 Some find her “know-all” attitude in the first book, Harry Potter and the Philosopher’s Stone, annoying and I have to confess that I used to think the same.
 But she grows to be an extremely compassionate and brave character.

 Madalena – A Morgadinha dos Canaviais by Júlio Dinis

 Madalena, also known as “Morgadinha”, is one of the main characters in this Portuguese classic.
 Although, in my opinion, the novel in itself has many faults, I really liked Madalena as a character.
 She cares deeply about her loved ones, trying to help them to be happy, and is quite clever when coming up with plans.
 Furthermore, she is also capable to go against conventions.

 Petronella Oortman – The Miniaturist by Jessie Burton

 When I finished reading The Miniaturist, I felt like Petronella was quite dear to me.
 She arrives at a house full of strange people who hide many secrets, which are potentially quite dangerous.
 Her persistence to discover the miniaturist, who sends her replicas of people in her life, helps her to become a much more independent woman.
-She grows immensely along the novel, being able to take matters into her own hands.
-Moreover, the empathic side she shows by the end of the book is particularly heartwarming.
+She grows immensely throughout the novel, being able to take matters into her own hands.
+Moreover, the empathetic side she shows by the end of the book is particularly heartwarming.